 Required or optional

 Best practice indicates that service should be integrated deeply into the course architecture to minimize the perception among students that the service is an add-on rather than an integral component of the learning to be generated through the course.
-However, integration does not necessarily translate into “required.”
-Indeed, course designers can choose to integrate the service project and associated assignments as but one option for students to select from to practice their learning of a core course concept in context.
+However, integration does not necessarily translate into required.
+Indeed, course designers can choose to integrate the service project and associated assignments as just one option for students to select from to practice their learning of a core course concept in context.